AI-Powered Predictive Maintenance Is Reshaping How Appliance Service Works

 AI diagnostics are good at pattern recognition.
 They're not good at root cause analysis.
 A compressor current spike could mean a failing compressor — or it could mean a dirty condenser coil restricting airflow, a refrigerant undercharge, or a faulty start relay.
 The AI flags the symptom.
 The technician diagnoses the cause.

 Manufacturer diagnostic platforms are also inconsistent.
 Samsung's SmartThings provides detailed sensor data and probable diagnoses.
 Whirlpool's Connected platform offers basic error codes but limited predictive capability.
 GE's SmartHQ falls somewhere in between.
-And roughly 60% of the installed appliance base isn't connected at all — no Wi-Fi, no sensors beyond the basics, no cloud analytics.
+And the large majority of the installed appliance base still isn't connected at all — no Wi-Fi, no sensors beyond the basics, no cloud analytics.

 The technician who can bridge both worlds — diagnosing a 2015 mechanical dishwasher and interpreting a 2025 AI diagnostic report from a connected refrigerator — is the most valuable person in any repair shop.